terrayuku/fundafrika/README.md

 Prepare for deployment

 Add changed files to git `git add .`

-Commit the files `git commit -m 'the-change-you-made'` if you haven't added the repo run `git add remote https://github.com/terrayuku/fundafrika.git` Push changes `git push -u origin master`
+Commit the files `git commit -m 'the-change-you-made'`

+If you haven't added the repo

+run `git add remote https://github.com/terrayuku/fundafrika.git`

+Push changes `git push -u origin master`

 Please notify once changes are done so that we can schedule a test and deployment